rant-lang/reference/src/glossary.md

 A definition is an accessor type that creates a new variable.

+### Descoping

+Descoping is a type of variable access that explicitly retrieves a variable from a parent scope, overriding **shadowing**.

 ### Dynamic key

 A dynamic key is an access path key, consisting of a single-element block, that must be resolved before the containing path can be read.